rs1553705586

 Variant summary

 Our verdict is Pathogenic.
-Variant got 16 ACMG points: 16P and 0B.
-PVS1_ModeratePM2PP3_StrongPP5_Very_Strong
+The variant received 12 ACMG points: 12P and 0B.
+PVS1_ModeratePM2PP5_Very_Strong

-The NM_001099404.2(SCN5A):c.704-2A>G variant causes a splice acceptor change involving the alteration of a conserved nucleotide.
+The NM_001099404.2(SCN5A):c.704-2A>G variant causes a splice acceptor, intron change involving the alteration of a conserved nucleotide.
 The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
 3/3 splice prediction tools predicting alterations to normal splicing.
 Variant has been reported in ClinVar as Likely pathogenic (★★).

 Frequency